The Montessori Method

-Doctor Maria Montessori, though a practicing physician, developed this philosophy of education.
-She believed that if provided with adequate stimulation during the unusually “receptive periods,” between the ages of three and six, the child would naturally move toward learning.
+Doctor Maria Montessori, an Italian physician, developed the Montessori Method of Education in the early 1900s.
+She believed that children who are provided with adequate stimulation during the unusually “receptive periods,” between the ages of three and six, naturally move toward learning.
 She invented an array of materials and methods based on her scientific studies.

-The materials are designed to correspond with the child’s physical and mental development.
-Great emphasis is place on Motor and Sensory Education, as well as Language Arts, Mathematics, Science, Music, and Art.
+The materials and process are designed to correspond and adapt with the child’s physical and mental development.
+Great emphasis is placed on Motor and Sensory Education, as well as Language Arts, Mathematics, Science, Music, and Art.

 Butler Montessori School

 Butler Montessori was founded in 1974 by Sister Mary Giuseppe, R.S.M. of the Sisters of Mercy.
-Sister Giuseppe was the driving force behind the success of the school until 2001.
-At that time, the new director, Mrs. Paula Mack, continued the tradition.
-Presently, Butler Montessori enrolls over 45 students each year.
+Sister Giuseppe was the driving force behind the success of the school until 2001, when the new director, Mrs. Paula Mack, continued the tradition.
+Presently, Butler Montessori enrolls 20 students in two classes each year.

-Every parent who has ever enrolled a child in the Butler Montessori School program, and any student who has attended, can attest to its value and endurance in the future education of each student.
+Every parent who has enrolled a child in the Butler Montessori School program – and any student who has attended – can attest to the value and endurance of what they learned and experienced in their time here.

 The school is state certified by the Pennsylvania State Board of Private Academic Schools, and is a nonprofit organization.
 Butler Montessori is a lifetime member of the National Center for Montessori Education.